- How much does the Pacefeeder cost?

 The Pacefeeder is placed on the ground and secured to the wall, box or fencing and only allows the horse to pull a small amount of hay through the self-adjusting grid while eliminating hay wastage.

 What is the Pacefeeder made of?

-The Pacefeeder system is made of molded, high-quality recyclable polyethylene which is very hard wearing and easy to clean.
+The Pacefeeder slow hay feeder system is made of molded, high-quality recyclable polyethylene which is very hard wearing and easy to clean.
 It’s tough, durable and UV stabilised and has no sharp edges.
 It is also very lightweight for moving between stables, outdoors and a horse’s box.

 Does the Pacefeeder come in different sizes?

-We have two different shapes for sale; a corner model and a tall corner model and both are available in grey:
+We have two different sizes available: a standard corner model and a tall corner model in grey.

 Can it be used outside?

 The Pacefeeder has been designed to be used both in a stable and the outdoors.
 The hay sits on top of a subfloor so that it is not sitting in rainwater if used outside.

 The corner Pacefeeder model can be screwed directly to a wall or fence.

 Hay or haylage?